marco-zambardi/quick-start/creating_a_new_segment.md

 # Creating a new Segment

+Segment is a set of conditions combined togheter by means of logic operator and applied over a given database.
+Contacts satysfing the conditions are selected by the segment.
+Note that the same segment can select different set of contacts in different moment in time.
+Conditions are organized in Rules, each segment contains at least one Rule.
+Each Rule expresses a set of conditions about a given type of data, e.g. Demographic data.
+For more information about Segment, please refer to Contactplan "how to" guide and to other available documentation.

 At first login, the Segment page appears like this:

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-44-38.jpg)

-To start creating your own segments, just click on "Create new segment".
+To start creating your own segments, just click on "Create new segment" tab.
 The following page will be displayed.

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-46-27.jpg)